Which Casino Payment Method Is Fastest for Deposits & Withdrawals?

 | E-Wallets (Skrill, Neteller) | Instant | Login → confirm → immediate (if e-wallet funded) |

-| Credit Card | Instant (if works) | Enter card details → often declined by German banks |
+| Credit Card | Instant (if works) | Enter card details → often declined by some European banks |

 | Paysafecard | Instant | Enter 16-digit code → immediate credit |